M-J-Robbins/good-email-code/email-code/link-button.md

   {% highlight css %}
   mso-padding-alt:0;
   {% endhighlight %}
-  Because outlook doesn't respect padding very well we need to make a few changes to get this working, first up is to reset the padding using `mso-padding-alt`
+  Because outlook doesn't respect padding very well we need to make a few changes to get this working, first up is to reset the padding using `mso-padding-alt:0`.

 ### Set underline colour for Windows mail